paul-breen/cassava/README.md

 That works, and produces a line plot of the `Temperature` data.
 This is a minimal working command line for plotting this file, but we can do better!

 Let's provide a few more options for processing.
 First we can address the notification that `matplotlib` emitted about no labels for the legend.
 We can tell cassava that the first row (row 0 - all cassava coordinates have origin zero) is a header row (`-H 0`) and the first data row is the next row (`-i 1`).
 Having these as two separate options gives us flexibility for cases where the CSV file may have a complex structured header section.
+However, as this is such a commonplace header configuration, there is a shorthand option (`-C`), which is identical to `-H 0 -i 1`.
 Furthermore, we note that this is a timeseries, so we can provide options to cassava so that it can treat it as such.
 We specify the x-axis data as column 0 (`-x 0`), and tell cassava to treat the x-axis as a datetime column (`-d`).
 The datetime format is ISO 8601, which is the cassava default, so we don't need to specify the datetime format.
 Trying this also raises an exception:

 ```bash
 $ python -m cassava -H 0 -i 1 -x 0 -d -y 1 plot qc data.csv